The 50 greatest football managers of all time

 That says it all really.

-Trapattoni isn't fondly remembered by Republic of Ireland fans, but Juventus fans do remember him rather fondly for winning everything in the most golden of eras for La Vecchia Signora.
+Trapattoni isn't fondly remembered by Republic of Ireland fans, but Juventus fans do remember him rather fondly for winning everything in the most golden of eras for the Old Lady.

-La Liga winner, Bundesliga winner, and Premier League winner.
+La Liga winner, Bundesliga winner, Premier League winner and Champions League winner.
 There aren't many managers nowadays who can boast that record, but Pep Guardiola can.

-From learning from Johan Cruyff to playing a major role in the development of players like Lionel Messi, David Alaba and Raheem Sterling, Guardiola has proved it's possible to both realise a club's lofty ambitions while simultaneously improving a core group of players.
+From learning from Johan Cruyff to playing a major role in the development of players like Lionel Messi, Andres Iniesta and Kevin De Bruyne, Guardiola has proved it's possible to both realise a club's lofty ambitions while simultaneously improving a core group of players.
 His work has changed the managerial landscape in the modern era and his standard is the one to beat.

 “Football is born in the brain, not in the body.
 Michelangelo said he painted with his mind, not with his hands.
 So, obviously, I need intelligent players.
 That was our philosophy at Milan.
 I didn’t want solo artists; I wanted an orchestra.
 The greatest compliment I received was when people said my football was like music.”